-The Jaguar I-Pace is one of the best-handling electric cars on sale.
+The I-Pace from Jaguar is one of the best-handling electric cars on sale.
 And with an electric motor on each axle giving it all-wheel drive, it has impressive grip that should see it cope well when the conditions turn nasty.

 While it misses the ground clearance that gives other 4x4s the edge off road, and while it can only tow a 750kg trailer, it has plenty of traction and power.
 And with a 0-60mph time of 4.5 seconds, it’s among the fastest SUVs on sale.

 The EQC is a luxury mid-sized electric SUV that offers four-wheel-drive grip and a bit more ground clearance than you get in a Mercedes saloon or estate car.
 If you need a tow car with a raised seating position and plenty of all-weather grip, the EQC is a good choice, with an 1,800kg trailer limit.

 It lacks the true go-anywhere ability of some of the other cars in this list, however.
 Power comes from an 80kWh battery giving a driving range of close to 260 miles, short of the I-Pace above.
 Two electric motors, one on each axle, provide four-wheel drive and 402bhp.